mccutcheonlab/FED_RT/README.md

 ##### Purchase the rest of the items needed in your experiment, e.g. usb camera, long USB cables, USB hub, DB25 cables, etc.

 #### 1️⃣ Get a Raspberry Pi
-##### As noted on our [shopping list](https://github.com/mccutcheonlab/FED_RT/blob/RTFEDPi/source/RTFED_SHOPPING_LIST.pdf), we used a Raspberry Pi 4 B model (4GB RAM version), and we recommend using a similar model since we have tested the system on this particular model.
+##### As noted on our [shopping list](https://github.com/mccutcheonlab/FED_RT/blob/RTFEDPi/source/RTFED_SHOPPING_LIST.pdf), we used a Raspberry Pi 4 B model (4GB RAM version), and we recommend using a similar model ( RAM capacity can be better but not lower than 4 GB) since we have tested the system on this particular model.
 You can visit the Raspberrypi ([webpage](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/)) to choose your location and online supplier to order the board.

 <div align="center">
   <img src="https://github.com/Htbibalan/FED_RT/blob/RTFEDPi/source/RTFED_Pi_Images/20241213_104636(1).gif" alt="RBPITOWER">
 </div>

-*We recommend purchasing a Raspberry Pi tower case, listed on our shopping list, to help with management of cables and wires and protecting your electronic parts in the animal facility.*
+⚠️ **We recommend purchasing a Raspberry Pi tower case, listed on our shopping list, to help with management of cables and wires and protecting your electronic parts in the animal facility.**

-#### 2️⃣ Quick route
+#### 2️⃣ Quick route with installation file
+##### First; Follow the instructions on [Raspberrypi.com](https://www.raspberrypi.com/documentation/computers/getting-started.html) for installation of the operating system on a new microSD card.
+##### Second; Using Imager software, Choose Raspberry Pi 4 as your device
+##### Third; Select Operating System >>> ⚠️ It is important to select Raspberry Pi OS (Legacy, 64-bit A port of Debian Bookworm with security updates and desktop environment - - since the installation file would only work on this version )

+#### Finally wait for installation to finish and when your Pi is ready, connect to the internet, open a terminal and run:
-##### On a freshly installed Raspberry Pi OS system, open a terminal and run: bash -c "$(curl -fsSL https://raw.githubusercontent.com/mccutcheonlab/FED_RT/RTFEDPi/install.sh)"
+        bash -c "$(curl -fsSL https://raw.githubusercontent.com/mccutcheonlab/FED_RT/RTFEDPi/install.sh)"

-This command will:
+##### This command will:

-Install required system packages (Python, FFmpeg, etc.)
+* Install required system packages (Python, FFmpeg, etc.)

-Clone this repository to /opt/FED_RT
+* Clone this repository to /opt/FED_RT

-Create the HOMEPHOTOFED virtual environment
+* Create the HOMEPHOTOFED virtual environment

-Install all Python dependencies
+* Install all Python dependencies

-Place three launcher icons on your desktop:
+* Place three launcher icons on your desktop:

-RTFED Basic

-RTFED PiCAM

-RTFED PiTTL
+    RTFED Basic / RTFED PiCAM / RTFED PiTTL

 After installation, simply double-click an icon to start the GUI.